Water Deregulation: Top 5 Benefits For Businesses

 According to the Consumer Council for Water (CCW), one of the main criticisms of water suppliers concerns customer service.
 Business users say account management needs to be improved when it comes to clarity, accuracy and bill consolidation for multiple metres.

-Poor customer service costs time and therefore money, but an open market means suppliers will need to up their game or lose customers.
+Poor customer service costs time and money.
+But an open market means suppliers will need to up their game or lose customers.

 Non-domestic users have complained that suppliers are lacking technological innovation.
 Deregulation should prompt a race to advance, which could include the use of sensor data to allow early detection of problems.
 Prevention rather than cure will help you save on company water costs.